ivanqinyu/ivanqinyu.github.io/_pages/cv.md

     * Achieved the fastest running time among all the group.

 * June 2019 – Aug 2019: (Internship) Software Engineer
-  * Intelligence Pay, Shanghai, China
+  * Huifutianxia.
+Co.Ltd Data Center, Shanghai, China
   * Duties included:
     * Assisted in building the login system back-end for the company internal system, and created a tool for printing employee attendance schedules.
     * Developed an ID card info-reader for data analysis group.
 Improved on computer vision algorithms to the data recognition rate from 70% to 90%.